qorenx/AnitiumNet/README.md

 Anime Watching Site Project
 ---
 Preview: [anitium.net](https://anitium.net)

-Our preview site version: 0.9.9.6.5
+Our preview site version: 1.0

-Our current version:  0.9.9.6.5
+Our current version:  1.0

-The development process continues.
-You can donate.
+The first version has been published.
+It is ready to use.
+Good uses.

 ---I'll wait for more on discord.